Capability is not the same as clarity

 Every AI product has failure modes.
 The question is whether the product acknowledges them.

-The trust layer is part of the product
+These details are part of the product

 Teams often treat these issues as finishing touches: labels, tooltips, empty states, error copy, small UI details.